ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 You can also notice that there is a distinct split in the processes needed to deploy the application, with the `create-backend` directory handling the creation of the S3 bucket and DynamoDB table, and the `main-infrastructure` directory handling the creation of the main infrastructure of the Sample Application.
-GitHub and Terraform is also involved in the deployment process, with GitHub Actions being used to test and deploy the application, and Terraform being used as an infrastructure as code tool to automatically check the status of AWS resources and deploy the application.
+GitHub and Terraform are also involved in the deployment process, with GitHub Actions being used to test and deploy the application, and Terraform being used as an infrastructure as a code tool to automatically check the status of AWS resources and deploy the application.

 The following is a rough process of what happens when you deploy the application to AWS: